From individual behaviour to an evaluation of the collective evolution of crowds along footbridges: Application

 \subsection{Crowd flow along real world footbridges}

-The crowd flow along the same real world footbridges described in Section~\ref{sect:vd}, Fig.~\ref{fig:footbridges}, is now simulated in order to show the ability of the proposed approach to face actual engineering problems.
-The simulations adopt the same setup (Tab.~\ref{tab:param}) and the values of the model parameters set in the previous subsection, so that the comparison to the reference test-case (rectangular walkway) allows to qualitatively point out the effects of the domain geometry.
+We here present the result of the simulations of the crowd flow along the same real world footbridges described in Section~\ref{sect:vd}, Fig.~\ref{fig:footbridges}, in order to show the ability of the proposed approach to face actual engineering problems.
+The simulations adopt the same setup (Tab.~\ref{tab:param}) and the values of the model parameters set in Section~\ref{sect-calibration-of-free-param}, so that the comparison with the reference test-case (rectangular walkway) allows one to qualitatively point out the effects of the domain geometry.

-For instance, Fig.~\ref{fig:comp_footbridges}(a) collects the crowd density instantaneous fields during the stationary full walking regime for the considered domains.
+For instance, Fig.~\ref{fig:comp_footbridges}(a) collects the crowd density instantaneous fields during the full walkway regime for the considered domains.

-The fields differ significantly both qualitatively and quantitatively: asymmetric patterns arise with respect to the chord-wise axis at midspan (bottleneck walkway), to the longitudinal axis (curved walkway) or to both (shifted walkway); the maximum crowd density approximatively doubles in the bottleneck and shifted walkway with respect to the rectangular one.
+The fields differ significantly both qualitatively and quantitatively: asymmetric patterns arise with respect to the chord-wise axis at midspan (bottleneck walkway), to the longitudinal axis (curved walkway) or to both (shifted walkway); the maximum crowd density nearly doubles in the bottleneck and shifted walkway with respect to the rectangular one.

-Finally, it is worth pointing out that the output of all considered simulations can be equivalently interpreted in the statistic way proposed in Section~\ref{sect:statistical}.
-In particular, both Figs.~\ref{fig:regimes_bulk} and~\ref{fig:comp_footbridges} report alongside the pedestrian density $\rho_p$ the probability $\rho$ density associated to the random variables $\{x^j_t\}_{j=1}^{N}$ (cf. Section~\ref{sect:statistical}).